-To report a drainage issue in a county-maintained drainage system or a flooded roadway, please select from the buttons below to submit online via our Request for Service System.
+To report a drainage issue in a Martin County maintained drainage system or a flooded roadway, please select from the buttons below to submit online via our Request for Service (RFS) System.

 A drainage issue could include blockages, flooding, slow moving or standing water, or a depression near drainage structures.
 Please be sure to include the address and/or location of the drainage issue.

 For drainage issues in systems maintained by other entities: